roidrage/riaktivity/README.md

 ## Riaktivity

 Store timelines in Riak with Ruby.
-A Work in progress.
+A work in progress.

 Stores a list of items in Riak, converges conflicting updates on both read and write, keeping the list at a configurable length.
 Inspired by